Glench/snuggle/README.md

 * `combined`: [optional] A hash map consisting of:
     * A `key`: string key of the final combined file name e.g. `"c.profile.js"` or `"c.profile.css"`
-    * A `value`: array of strings of full file paths to the resources that should be combined into the combined file e.g. `[ "js/profile-internal.js", "js/profile-external.js"  ]`
+    * A `value`: array of strings of full file paths or a hash map that has an array of full file paths under the 'components' key to the resources that should be combined into the combined file e.g. `[ "js/profile-internal.js", "js/profile-external.js"  ]`

 A good example of these options is in the `example` directory in this project.